yagosys/202301/userguide/05-flannel/tips_for_writing_cni_json_config.md

-cni config is a json formmated file. here is some tips for easier writing config file.
+cni config is a json formmated file. here is some tips for make write json file easier

-Use four spaces for indentation  Do not use tab characters in the code, always use spaces.
-Use one space after the name-separator (colon).
-Obey the formal JSON format; in particular, wrap strings in double (not single) quotes.
+Use four spaces for indentation  Do not use tab characters in the code, always use spaces. put one space after the name-separator (colon). for example "key": "value" Obey the formal JSON format; in particular, wrap strings in double (not single) quotes.

 below are some mistake they happen

-1. include Tab key in the file. sometime, when you copy json file from browser webpage. it often include TAB key which will not be accpted by cni plugin.
+- #### included Tab key in the file. sometime, when you copy json file from browser webpage. it often include TAB key which will not be accpted by cni plugin.

 although , you can create a CRD resource that include cni json config file. however, when the json file passed to CNI binary.
 CNI binary will complain.